By Erica Bishop

 The Water Forum and its federal and state partners have invested millions of dollars over the past 15 years to enhance salmon spawning and rearing habitat in the Lower American River.
 In this blog post, we want to highlight one way that the Water Forum, with its consultant, Cramer Fish Sciences, monitors the projects and helps to answer a critical question: If You Build It, Do They Come?

-Since 2008, the Water Forum has implemented numerous projects to replenish coarse gravel in the Lower American riverbed to create spawning habitat for fall run Chinook salmon and Central Valley steelhead.
+Since 2008, the Water Forum has implemented numerous projects to replenish coarse gravel in the Lower American riverbed to create a spawning habitat for fall-run Chinook salmon and Central Valley steelhead.
 These native species require coarse riverbed gravels to create the redds, or nests, for their eggs.

 And, for the first time, the survey data is being uploaded to a new data portal so it can be shared in near real-time with other agencies, including CDFW, U.S. Fish and Wildlife Service, and U.S. Bureau of Reclamation, which operates Folsom Dam.

 The work is funded by a $5 million grant from Proposition 68 administered by the California Natural Resources Agency.
-The money covers 2022 costs for both construction of the enhanced spawning habitat and pre- and post-construction surveys and monitoring and is combined with funds from Reclamation that supported designs, modeling and permitting for this year’s sites.
+The money covers 2022 costs for constructing the enhanced spawning habitat and pre- and post-construction surveys and monitoring.
+It is combined with funds from Reclamation that supported designs, modeling and permitting for this year’s sites.

-Sellheim, who was a study co-author, said the surveys now underway shed more light on the habitat preferences of salmon and steelhead and the spawning success that occurs as a result of Water Forum’s work in the river.
+Sellheim, a study co-author, said the surveys now underway shed more light on the habitat preferences of salmon and steelhead and the spawning success that occurs due to Water Forum’s work in the river.
 Data from 2021 surveys demonstrated that 32 percent of all Chinook redds recorded during aerial surveys of the entire river were located at Water Forum’s enhanced habitat sites.
-Additionally, our 2021 project at Ancil Hoffman Park supported 30 percent of all steelhead redds counted on the Lower American River last season.
+Our 2021 project at Ancil Hoffman Park also supported 30 percent of all steelhead redds counted on the Lower American River last season.
 Preliminary information from 2022 spawning surveys shows a similar trend – when we build it, they do come and use the habitat, just as they have for millions of years.